green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 {{< alert icon="💡" text="If you want to develop on macOS please use this installation description: <a href='/docs/installation/installation-mac/'>Installation on Mac</a>" />}}

-## Downloading and required packages
+## Downloading and installing required packages

 For the sake of this manual we put the green metrics tool into your home directory.
 Of course you can place it anywhere.
 Also we trigger a `apt-upgrade`.
 If you do not want that upgrade or a different path for the tool please modify the commands accordingly.